tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 private: 1
 ~~~

+In addition to withdrawing a private course from the above services, the course will also remove the Log in / Profile menus from the header, disabling the dashboard and any sign in capabilities.

 ## Image resizing

 Some images you mau choose to use may be hi-resolution, appearing to be super sized on the canvas.
 This can be a particular issue with screen shots.
 This service here: